Fall Protection Strategies For ASP Standing Seam Roofs

 View of the ML-200 2-inch high mechanical seam profile for structural commercial projects.
 Image courtesy of www.aspmetals.com.

-ASP manufactures the SL-150 with a 1.5-inch snap-lock seam profile and a concealed clip attachment.
-It is standard in 15-, 16-, and 19-inch widths.
-ASP fabricates this profile from 24-gauge Galvalume steel and aluminum.
+The SL-150 features a 1.5-inch snap-lock profile and is standard in 15-, 16-, and 19-inch widths, available in 24-gauge Galvalume steel and aluminum.
 See the Roof Anchor Compatibility Chart for Architectural Sheetmetal Products, Inc. (ASP) SL-150 Snaplock Standing Seam Panels.

 Technical view of the SL-175 1.75-inch snap-lock seam, ideal for architectural and structural applications.
 Image courtesy of www.aspmetals.com.

-The SL-175 is designed for architectural or structural applications.
-It features a bold 1.75-inch high snap-lock profile and is available in 14-, 16-, and 18-inch widths.
-It is constructed from 24-gauge Galvalume steel, aluminum and copper are also available.
+The SL-175 features a bold 1.75-inch high snap-lock profile and is available in 14-, 16-, and 18-inch widths in 24-gauge Galvalume steel.
 See the Roof Anchor Compatibility Chart for Architectural Sheetmetal Products, Inc. (ASP) SL-175 Snaplock Standing Seam Panels.

 ASP QuickSnap 16 Panel (Ridge Pro Only)